Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 big volume and a small weight with a versatile footprint.

-However, when I need an ultralight pack with a bigger load capacity, I'll turn to My Trail Co's 50L pack.
+However, when I need an ultralight pack with a bigger load capacity, I'll turn to My Trail Co's larger 50L backpack.

 I'll let you know how that goes ;)